-EVERY pro team from the HOCKEY BLAST 2018-19 Pro Season card set will be included in the tournament.
-It's single-elimination, and the match-ups will be completely random—we will literally drew them out of a hat in a LIVE PLAAY Games Facebook webcast on Tuesday, October 1st!
-The previous year's real-life championship series teams always get a first round bye for this tournament, that'll be Boston and St. Louis.
+EVERY pro team from the current HOCKEY BLAST Pro Season card set is included in our annual tournament.
+It's single-elimination, and the match-ups were completely random—we will literally drew them out of a hat in a LIVE PLAAY Games Facebook webcast on Tuesday, October 1st!
+The previous year's real-life championship series teams always get a first round bye for this tournament, that was Boston and St. Louis this year.
 The pro league's expansion to Las Vegas a couple years ago gives us an un-even number of teams (31), so we've altered our format just a little bit for the event.
 We kicked off the tournament with a "PLAAY-in" game between the bottom two pro teams from the 2018-19 season, Los Angeles and Ottawa, streamed live on the PLAAY Games YouTube Channel Thursday night, October 3rd.
 The winner of that game--Los Angeles--joined the other 27 first-round teams (see pairings and results below).

 2018-19 "Commissioner's Surprise" HOCKEY BLAST Tournament Updates

-The tournament pairings will be announced Monday night, October 7th in a live webcast from the PLAAY Games Facebook Page.
+The tournament pairings were announced Monday night, October 7th in a live webcast from the PLAAY Games Facebook Page.
 Tournament play began Thursday night, October 10th, with results posted below.
 Teams in blue advance to next round, person(s) who played game in [brackets]...

 - Game ONE, Carolina 1, at Toronto 4 [Derek Jones]: The 'Canes were no match for the Leafs, as Toronto outshot Carolina 38-9 in the final two periods to easily skate away with the win.Two goals from Marner, one each from Johnsson and Matthews.